rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

     {{% /accordion %}}

 1. Generate a load for the service to test that your pods autoscale as intended.
-You can use any load-testing tool (Hey, Gaztling, etc.), but we're using [Hey](https://github.com/rakyll/hey).
+You can use any load-testing tool (Hey, Gatling, etc.), but we're using [Hey](https://github.com/rakyll/hey).

 1. Test that pod autoscaling works as intended.<br/></br>
   **To Test Autoscaling Using Resource Metrics:**